Ladipoe

-Ladipo Eso, popularly known as Ladipoe, formerly Poe, is a Nigerian rapper and singer.
+Ladipo Eso (born 25 April 1985), known professionally as Ladipoe and formerly as Poe, is a Nigerian rapper and singer.
 On 28 February 2017, Ladipoe signed a record deal with Mavin Records.
-He rose to prominence with the song "Feel Alright" where he got featured by Show Dem Camp.
-He also released a single "Jaiye" in March 2019 before dropping the hit song, "Know You" featuring Nigerian singer, Simi.
-He is also a member of the Nigerian supergroup Collectiv3 and goes by the alias, “Leader of The New Revival”.
+He gained prominence following his feature on the song "Feel Alright" by Show Dem Camp.
+In March 2019, he also released the single "Jaiye" before releasing "Know You" featuring Simi.
+He is also a member of the Nigerian supergroup Collectiv3, and he is known by the alias "Leader of the New Revival".

 Early life and education

-Ladipoe was born and raised in Lagos on April 25, 1985.
-He attended the University of North Carolina at Pembroke majoring in both Biology & Chemistry.
-It was there he got into music and co-founded the group Lyrically Equipped with his friends Jeffrey and Kurt.
-He was then signed to Mavin Records by Don Jazzy in 2017.
+Ladipoe was born and raised in Lagos on 25 April 1985.
+He attended the University of North Carolina at Pembroke, where he studied biology and chemistry.
+While there, he became interested in music and co-founded the group Lyrically Equipped with his friends Jeffrey and Kurt.
+In 2017, he signed with Mavin Records under Don Jazzy in 2017.

 Career

-Poe was the first rapper to be signed to Mavin Records since re-branding in 2012 from Mo'Hits.
-Poe recorded his first single under the label "Man Already" produced by Altims.
-Poe is inspired by the Slum Village, Lupe and Little Brother.
+Ladipoe was the first rapper signed to Mavin Records following the label's rebranding from Mo'Hits Records in 2012.
+His first single under the label "Man Already", was produced by Altims.
+Ladipoe is inspired by the Slum Village, Lupe and Little Brother.

-His 2021 single, "Feeling", which featured Bnxn, peaked at number one of the TurnTable Top 50 chart on 3 occasions.
-He performed "Feeling" at the opening show of the sixth season of Big Brother Naija.
-The song, “Feeling” became a hit, it even hit the clubs in South Africa and is still people's favorite African song on the internet right now.
+His 2021 single, "Feeling", featuring Bnxn, peaked at number one on the TurnTable Top 50 chart on three occasions.
+He performed the song at the opening show of the sixth season of Big Brother Naija.

-When asked in November 2021, how he grew his music career in an environment rap music is less appreciated, Ladipoe told The Guardian Nigeria, that he was told when he began his musical journey that rapping had lost meaning in Nigeria that was when he released ‘Feeling,’ a song he featured Buju. the singer has continued to reflect on his struggles in the music industry, even as he continues attributes his success to his prayers to God.
+In a November 2021 interview with The Guardian Nigeria, Ladipoe discussed building a rap career in an environment where the genre was less appreciated.
+He stated that he had been told rap music had lost relevance in Nigeria before releasing "Feeling", featuring Bnxn.
+He has also reflected on his struggles in the music industry and attributed his success to his faith.